harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <h3>Introduction</h3>
 <p>Spotting the differences in two similar images is a fun game to solve.
 But sometimes, this game can become more difficult and tricky to solve as an adult.
 We got an idea to solve this game using computer vision techniques and advancements that are made in the recent years.
 This game is all about spotting the objects that are modified in some way or another.
 For example: change in color, missing object, or misplaced object from one image, etc. This led us to choose an object detection model called  <b>YOLO,</b> which was released in the year 2020.</p>
 <p> We designed a website that gives a user a pair of 'similar' images.
 The user needs to detect the objects that are different in both the images.
 If the user can't figure out any differences, we give a set of 'clues' to guide the user to spot the differences.
-The image and clue generation is made using computer vision models: YOLO and AI Image Generation Tools.</p>
+The image generation and clue generation is made using computer vision models such YOLO and other AI Image Generation Tools.</p>

 <h3>Objective</h3>
 <p>Given a pair of two similar images, the objective is to generate clues to guide players to spot the differences in both the images.
 The clues could be about the objects themselves or the position of the objects.</p>